ulrikforsgren/stress_tests/README.md

 3. Simple template based empty service, i.e. does not create any device config.
 4. Simple Python based empty service, i.e. does not create any device config.

+# TODO #

+* Option to setup a docker environment.
+Adds possibility to see how network latency for HA and devices affects performance.
+* Modular scripts:
+    * RESTCONF/NETCONF transport modules
+    * Request execution modules e.g. parallelism
+    * Use argparse e.g. host, port etc.

 ## Dimensions and Permutations ##

 There are several dimensions on how to look at how at and how to combine